AfinaSW/saas-subscription-analysis/README.md

 ---

-📌 Project Outcome & Dataset Considerations
+# 📌 Project Outcome & Dataset Considerations

-This project demonstrates an end-to-end Power BI analytics workflow, including dimensional data modeling, DAX development, KPI design, dashboard storytelling, trend analysis, and business-focused hypothesis testing.
+This project demonstrates an end-to-end Power BI analytics workflow, including dimensional data modeling, DAX development, KPI design, dashboard storytelling, and business-focused hypothesis testing.

 The analysis explored revenue performance, customer support effectiveness, subscription behavior, and product engagement patterns within a SaaS environment.
-While no strong evidence was found that support activity or product usage patterns were primary drivers of subscription changes, the project illustrates a structured approach to validating business assumptions through data.
+While no strong evidence was found that support activity or product usage patterns were primary drivers of subscription changes, the project demonstrates a structured approach to evaluating business assumptions through data.

-It is important to note that this project was developed using a synthetic SaaS dataset created for analytical and dashboarding practice.
+This project was developed using a synthetic SaaS dataset created for analytical practice.
 As a result, several metrics exhibited relatively balanced distributions across customer segments, subscription tiers, and product features.
-In real-world SaaS businesses, customer behavior, feature adoption, product usage, and quality metrics are typically more concentrated and unevenly distributed.
+In real-world SaaS environments, customer behavior, feature adoption, product usage, and quality metrics are typically more concentrated and unevenly distributed.

-The primary objective of this project was not to maximize insight discovery, but to demonstrate a complete analytical process—from data modeling and KPI development to business interpretation and executive reporting—while applying best practices in Power BI and data storytelling.

-Despite these limitations, the dataset provided an opportunity to demonstrate a complete analytical workflow, including data modeling, KPI development, hypothesis testing, trend analysis, and executive dashboard design.
+Despite these limitations, the project provided an opportunity to apply best practices in Power BI development and business analytics while building a complete reporting solution from data modeling through executive-level insights.
-The primary objective of this project was not to maximize insight discovery, but to demonstrate a structured analytical approach to answering business questions using Power BI

 ⭐ If you found this project interesting, feel free to explore the dashboards and share your feedback.